sana-ccrc/PyEarthTools/README.md

  - [Installation instructions](https://pyearthtools.readthedocs.io/en/latest/installation.html) for different usage scenarios
  - [Data catalogue setup](https://pyearthtools.readthedocs.io/en/latest/catalogue.html) for facility managers or individuals to establish their research data catalogue
  - [A tutorial gallery with a wide variety of examples](https://pyearthtools.readthedocs.io/en/latest/notebooks/Gallery.html)
- - Much more, including how-to guides, project setup guide, information on accessing data, guides to evaluation, orientiation for physical scientists and data scientists
+ - The documentation also includes how-to guides, a new project guide, information on accessing data, and additional orientiation for physical scientists and data scientists.